When most people think of a healthy diet, a vegan diet is usually near the top of the list.

 It needs to be an actually healthy one that focuses on calorie reduction.
 This is typically done by not eating much, if any, junk food, and reducing or eliminating refined carbohydrates that are easy to overeat.

 Secondly, you need to be able to stick to it.
 If you have fatty liver disease, a diet change isn’t just for a little while until symptoms improve, it’s a long-term lifestyle change.

-That’s why you need to work with your doctor or dietician to find a sustainable vegan diet if you do choose to take that route.
-The evidence suggests that it’s a good path to take, but you need to make sure that it will work for you.
+That’s why patients need to work with your doctor or dietician to find a sustainable vegan diet if they decide to try it.